 - Planning: Getting back to an advantage of print.
 With print readers can easily flip through an article to gauge its length.
 With digital reading experiences, this process is not so simple.
 To combat this, I specced read time meters for each article in the main browsing and Table of Contents views.

-The result is an immersive reading experience on all platforms by bringing easy browsing and place-keeping as well as a more accessible experience to users.
+The result is an immersive reading experience on all platforms by bringing easy browsing and place-saving as well as a more accessible experience to users.

 I refactored and retooled the front-end of the Brief Media website to be truly mobile-first using the latest best practices in web design while also adding a style guide section for easy access to visual assets for Brief Media's collection of established brands.